 They are among the most dangerous insects found in food preparation areas and demand effective control.

-Diseases most commonly associated with the house fly include Anthrax, Cholera, Salmonellosis, Typhoid and Dysentery.
-Transmission of parasitic worms has also been implicated but not substantiated by species, so far as we can see.
+Diseases most commonly associated with the house fly include: Anthrax, Cholera, Salmonellosis, Typhoid, Dysentery and the transmission of parasitic worms have also been implicated but not substantiated by species, so far as we can see.

-Cleanliness: the cleaner and more residue and food resource free an area is, the less likely it will be that cross-contamination will occur or that the flies will have reason to remain.
+Cleanliness: the cleaner and more residue and food resource free an area are the less likely it will be that cross-contamination will occur or that the flies will have reason to remain.